WatchOutNewsAgency/wona.github.com/_posts/2021-12-20-drams-interview-khamosh-adalat-jaari-hai.md

 Director: Stage and street plays are our forte but we are not going to shy away from exploring.
 We did explore with the online play earlier this year and we're organising a mime act soon.
 For those who are waiting, we're also planning to organise the Friends of Section as soon as we get required permissions from the authorities.
 Just stay tuned for what's to come!

-Watch Out! also got to interview the cast and director of 'Be Your Dream', a mime act which they are going to perform at the same venue, the OP Jain auditorium two days after the stage play, on the 23rd of December at 6 PM.
+Watch Out! also got to interview the cast and director of 'Be Your Dream', a mime act which they are going to perform at the MAC Auditorium two days after the stage play, on the 23rd of December at 6 PM.
 Here are a few excerpts from that interview:

 WO: Starting from the basics, what exactly is a mime act?